irichu/dotfiles/README.md

 [English] [[日本語]]

-## 😸 Welcome
+## 🎉 Welcome

 Welcome to my dotfiles.
 This repository helps easily set up a fast and intuitive terminal environment.
 This setup installs Zsh with starship prompt, tmux, Neovim, and Golang and Rust-based command-line tools that starts and operates quickly.
+I would be delighted if even a single element leads to a new discovery for you.
 Grateful that you found this project and took a look!

 ### Linux